KhanhRomVN/DevTool/README.md

 - Git
 - A Gemini API key (get it from [Google AI Studio](https://makersuite.google.com/app/apikey))

-The installation script will automatically install other required dependencies (pipx).

 ## Installation

 1. Clone or download this repository